thehitchh1ker/TicTacToe/readme.md

 # tic-tac-toe
-A Tic-Tac-Toe game with AI by implementing the Minimax aglorithm.
+A Tic-Tac-Toe game with AI by implementing the Minimax algorithm.

 ## How To Play
 Make sure you are in the game root directory.